Michelle Thomas

 Michelle Doris Thomas (September 23, 1968 – December 23, 1998) was an American actress.
-She was known for her roles as Justine Phillips on the NBC sitcom The Cosby Show (1988–90), as Myra Monkhouse on the ABC/CBS sitcom Family Matters (1993–98), and as Callie Rogers on the CBS soap opera The Young and the Restless (1998).
+She was known for her roles as Justine Phillips on the NBC sitcom The Cosby Show (1988–1990), as Myra Monkhouse on the ABC/CBS sitcom Family Matters (1993–1998), and as Callie Rogers on the CBS soap opera The Young and the Restless (1998).

 Early life and education

-Michelle Thomas was born in Brookline, Massachusetts, on September 23, 1968, to Phynjuar "Penwah" Thomas, a stage actress, and musician father Dennis "Dee Tee" Thomas, a saxophonist and founding member of the band Kool & the Gang.
+Michelle Doris Thomas was born in Brookline, Massachusetts, on September 23, 1968, to Phynjuar "Penwah" Thomas, a stage actress, and musician father Dennis "Dee Tee" Thomas (1951–2021), a saxophonist and founding member of the band Kool & the Gang.
 Thomas grew up in Montclair, New Jersey, and graduated from West Essex High School in 1987.

-As a child, she would accompany her mother at her theater rehearsals and performances.
+As a child, she would accompany her mother to her theater rehearsals and performances.
 Her mother was her first acting coach, and coached her throughout the course of her career.
-A friend of her mother who had heard Michelle Thomas sing before had requested that she enter Miss Talented Teens.
+A friend of her mother who had heard Thomas sing before had requested that she enter Miss Talented Teens.
 Thomas was crowned Miss Talented Teen New Jersey at the state's Hal Jackson's Talented Teen pageant, and then in July 1984, at the age of 15, she was crowned Miss Talented Teen International in Montego Bay, Jamaica from among 35 state and national representatives.

 Career

-In 1983, Michelle Thomas appeared in her first television commercial.
+In 1983, Thomas appeared in her first television commercial.
 In December 1984, she appeared with Hal Jackson on Soul Train after having won the Miss Talented Teen International pageant earlier in the year.

 From 1988 to 1990, Thomas portrayed Justine Phillips, the girlfriend of Theo Huxtable, on The Cosby Show.
 She appeared on various television programs, including A Man Called Hawk in 1989 and Thea in 1994.
 Thomas had a role in Dream Date in 1989 and had a small role in Hangin' with the Homeboys in 1991.

 Thomas appeared in music videos for Mint Condition, Chubb Rock, and Dru Hill.
 Her publicist was Kahdijah Bell, daughter of Ronald Bell of Kool & the Gang.
 Thomas was a guest host of the weekly music series Soul Train in May 1996 and March 1997.

 From 1993 to 1998, she portrayed the role of Myra Monkhouse, the girlfriend of Steve Urkel, on Family Matters.
 After the sitcom ended in 1998, Thomas portrayed Callie Rogers, an aspiring singer and love interest of Malcolm Winters, on the daytime soap The Young and the Restless.
 In October 1998, Thomas took a medical leave from the series due to her ill health.
 Thomas had been in the studio recording music before her sudden turn in health.
 She appeared posthumously in the role of Anne in the film Unbowed in 1999.